Your cart

 • Firmness Options: Plush, Medium-Firm

-• Pressure Relief: Stronger than The Original for side sleepers and curvier bodies
+• Pressure Relief: Deeper cushion for side sleepers

-• Edge Support: Better than The Original because of thicker base, though still foam-like rather than coil-like
+• Edge Support: Better than Original, still foam-like

 Review Score